markuspriede/CapitalTwo/README.md

 # CapitalTwo

-Add name to the "checkIn" file and commit/push through Sourcetree.
+Add name to the "checkIn" file through your IDE and commit/push through Sourcetree.